Girolamo Maggi: Ottoman invasion

-He was a judge and military defense engineer in Famagusta on Cyprus when the island was invaded by Ottoman Turks in 1571.
+He was a judge and military defence engineer in Famagusta on Cyprus when the island was invaded by Ottoman Turks in 1571.
 Besieged by the Turks, he invented machines to defend Famagusta against their attacks.
-When the island was conquered, Maggi was sent to the dungeons at Constantinople where, locked in chains, he wrote from memory two detailed treatises, De tintinnabulis, on bells and carillons, and the explicitly illustrated De equuleo, on torture devices.
+When the island was conquered, Maggi was sent to the dungeons at Constantinople where locked in chains, he wrote from memory two detailed treatises, De tintinnabulis, on bells and carillons, and the explicitly illustrated De equuleo, on torture devices.

 In attempts to be freed, he dedicated the first treatise to Carolus Rym (Charles Ramire), ambassador to the Holy Roman Emperor Maximilian II, and the second treatise to François de Noailles, bishop of Aire and ambassador to the King of France.
-They were pleased with his works, and endeavoured to obtain his release.
+They were pleased with his works and endeavoured to obtain his release.
 Their efforts, however, were brought to light as he was being released to the Italian ambassador.
 The prison captain ordered him to be detained and executed by strangulation.

 His two treatises were published posthumously in 1608 and 1609, respectively.